projectcalico/calico/master/getting-started/kubernetes/installation/hosted/index.md

 - Runs the `calico/kube-policy-controller` in a Deployment.
 - The `calico-etcd-secrets` Secret, which optionally allows for providing etcd TLS assets.

-## Upgrade

-There are two parts to upgrading a Calico hosted installation.

-##### Upgrading the Calico policy controller

-The policy controller is installed as a Deployment, and thus supports standard Kubernetes [rolling updates](http://kubernetes.io/docs/user-guide/rolling-updates/).

-##### Upgrading the Calico DaemonSet

-Upgrading the CNI plugin or calico/node image is done through a DaemonSet, and as such does not yet support rolling updates.

-To upgrade the DaemonSet:

-1. Apply changes to the existing DaemonSet via kubectl apply.
-2. Manually perform the upgrade by deleting pods and allowing the DaemonSet controller to recreate them with the new images and configuration.

 ## Configuration options

 The ConfigMap in `calico.yaml` provides a way to configure a Calico self-hosted installation.
 It exposes